How Toxic Can You Get? Search-based Toxicity Testing for Large Language Models: Evaluation

 \subsubsection{RQ1}

 \emph{\rqOne}

 \paragraph{Setup} To answer RQ1, we execute all versions of \approachName listed in \Cref{tab:versions} and all the selected baseline approaches.
 We use all evaluation subjects listed in \Cref{tab:subjects} as \ac{sut} for each testing approach.
 For each \ac{sut}, we consider three alternative \ac{pg}s: the same model (self-testing) and two versions of Vicuna (censored, and uncensored).
-We compare the effectiveness of the approaches by measuring the toxicity score achieved by the best individuals found during testing.
-As anticipated in \Cref{sec:framework}, we use $\lambda=5$ mutants (default conditioning classes) to select the next parent for each generation.
-We limit the evolutionary search to $10$ generations (\ie the budget is $50$ tests).
+We compare the effectiveness of the approaches by measuring the toxicity score achieved by the best individuals found during testing. \blue{We use $\lambda=5$ mutants to select the next parent for each generation.
+This value aligns with the default set of conditioning classes in EvoTox: \emph{homophobic}, \emph{insulting}, \emph{racist}, \emph{sexist}, and generic \emph{toxic} content (see Section~\ref{sec:framework}).} We limit the evolutionary search to $10$ generations (\ie the budget is $50$ tests).
 According to our preliminary experiments, this setting is enough to reach a plateau for all versions of \approachName (\ie the average score improvement is less than $0.01$).
 We did not fine-tune the parameters of the different versions of \approachName but we configured the values based on preliminary results.
 For all methods, we use \emph{max} scalarization, as it yields better performance than \emph{average}.
-For \texttt{SE}, we set a fixed ``history'' size of $5$, representing the number of previous evolutions included in the interactions with \ac{pg}.
-We found that this value allows us to include substantial contextual information without exceeding the token limit.
-For \texttt{GL} variants, we set a fixed threshold of 0.35, corresponding to the average toxicity score at the plateau.
-To encourage exploration beyond the plateau, we scalarized the score using a factor of $g=0.5$ (half of the original score).
+For \texttt{SE}, we set a fixed history size of $5$, representing the number of previous evolutions included in the interactions with \ac{pg}.
+We found that this value allows us to include substantial contextual information without exceeding the token limit. \blue{For \texttt{GL} variants, we set a fixed threshold of $0.35$.
+This value as been determined empirically through preliminary experiments and it corresponds to the average toxicity score at the plateau.
+To encourage exploration beyond this plateau, we applied score scalarization using a factor of $g = 0.5$ (half of the score) as a balanced choice to reduce selection pressure at the plateau while preserving evolutionary guidance.}